7 Key Principles of Content Marketing Strategies

 Another important thing to include in your playbook would be the buyer’s content journey map.
 Every typical consumer will experience the five stages of the buyer’s content journey – Awareness, Consideration, Purchase, Service, and Loyalty.
 But what exactly does each stage mean?

 The awareness stage of a buyer’s content journey is where consumers are experiencing a problem but doesn’t fully understand what is causing the issue.

-Organizations should take the chance to pivot their attention to address a customer’s pain points, obstacles, and goals because by showing how the product can help them, they may eventually become a potential sales lead.
+Organisations should take the chance to pivot their attention to address a customer’s pain points, obstacles, and goals because by showing how the product can help them, they may eventually become a potential sales lead.

-After consumers are fully aware of the problems that they are facing, they would start seeking and comparing the available options and this is where organizations can find out how consumers perceive and compare their brand against its competitors.
+After consumers are fully aware of the problems that they are facing, they would start seeking and comparing the available options and this is where organisations can find out how consumers perceive and compare their brand against its competitors.
 This stage is also known as the consideration stage of a buyer’s content journey map.